Peanut Butter Cheeseburger + Fried Egg

 I’m pretty sure peanut butter hamburgers have a similar story.
 Two things that come from two different places manage to come together to make something that, in the end, makes perfect sense.
 You might be concerned.
 Perhaps you think I’m trying to trick you into trying something for a TV show featuring crazy food.
 Please believe me when I say that this combination of peanut butter, ground beef, and a fried egg is nothing short of wonderful.

 Here’s the best way to think about it: Asian peanut sauce is made with peanut butter.
 Then, chicken or beef are dipped into it making a delicious dish from south Asia.
-So really this isn’t that weird.
+So, really, this isn’t that weird.

 I had my first peanut butter burger at a little restaurant called T-Bock’s in our college town of Decorah.
 All of my friends knew exactly what it was.
 One of them ordered the peanut burger topped with a fried egg and the restaurant eventually named after him, calling it the “Gilmore”.

 Brad and I often reminisce about the days when we would go to T-Bock’s and eat a Gilmore burger with a tall, cool Blue Moon.
 One day we realized that we didn’t have to wait until our next Iowa trip to enjoy the peanut buttery, beefy goodness.
 Duh.
 We could make it at home!
 We used natural peanut butter, sharp cheddar cheese, and of course added a fried egg.
 Here’s the secret: you must use the cheese to hold the melty peanut butter in place.
 Yes, you could skip it, but you’ll have a runny mess on your hands.
 And you’re already going all out so you might as well add cheese.
+And maybe some bacon.
 Am I right?

 I’m sharing this recipe with you because I don’t think it is fair to keep such a delicious treat a secret any longer.
 Be brave.
 Be bold.
 Try this out the next time you grill.
 You won’t be sorry!